Potato and Onion Flatbread

 Storage

-If there are leftovers, you can store the flatbread in the refrigerator until the next day.
-It should be briefly reheated in the oven or microwave.
+If you have leftovers, you can store the flatbread in the refrigerator until the next day.
+It should then be briefly reheated in the oven or microwave.

 Tips and Variations

-For a perfect dough, it is essential that the potatoes do not absorb water during cooking.
-Therefore, the microwave cooking method is ideal, but if you don’t have a microwave, it’s fine to boil them in water as long as they are left whole and with the skin.
+For a perfect dough, it is essential that the potatoes do not absorb water while cooking.
+Therefore, the microwave cooking method is ideal, but if you do not have a microwave, it is fine to boil them in water as long as you leave them whole and with the skin on.

-Instead of oregano, you can use chopped rosemary, while for an even tastier version, you can add some slices of bacon or speck to the surface a few minutes before the flatbread is ready.
+Instead of oregano, you can use chopped rosemary, while for an even tastier version you can add some slices of bacon or speck on the surface, a few minutes before the flatbread is ready.

 Author image